+ Semi-Private Coaching

 + The Relentless Female Athlete

 Developing strength depends first on the acquisition of movement patterns.
-Movement is a skill and learning this skill is dependent on the individual.
+Movement is a motor skill that is acquired at an individualized rate.

-With this emphasis, Relentless coaches are able to teach our athletes the basics movement patterns (squat, hinge, press, pull, and stabilization) – and progress them to the more technical variants such as with the snatch and clean & jerk.
+For this reason, Relentless coaches provide individualized programming to teach our athletes the basic movement patterns of squat, hinge, press, pull, and stabilization – and progress them to the more technical athletic variants such as the snatch and clean & jerk.

 This progression allows us to develop not only strength, speed, & power, but also improve body awareness, coordination, balance, and neuromuscular control within an environment that is uniquely positive and empowering.